 Chief Development Officer

-Jason Tash serves as the national director of development, leading our team across the US that empowers churches, schools, and organizations to rescue and restore children who have been trafficked into the sex trade.
+Jason Tash serves as the chief development officer, leading our team across the US.
+The team empowers churches, schools, and organizations to rescue children from human trafficking and sexual exploitation and help them stay free.

-Jason joined the Destiny Rescue team after 18 years of pastoral ministry with the last eight as a lead pastor.
-In that role, he had a front-row seat of watching the church be the driving force in providing hope, practical needs and justice for the poor and helpless.
-He is also a life coach and church-growth consultant.
+Jason joined the Destiny Rescue team after 20-plus years of pastoral ministry.
+While ministering, he had a front-row seat of the church, watching it be a driving force in providing hope, practical needs and justice for the poor and helpless.

 Jason lives with his family in northern Indiana, where they enjoy kayaking, hiking, fishing and movies on the lawn.